ClusterLabs/PAF/FAQ.md

 # Frequently Asked Questions

+<a name="why-new-ra-for-postgresql"></a>
 __Q: Why a new resource agent for PostgreSQL?__

 __A__: The `resource-agents` project already has a PostgreSQL agent.
 This agent supports stateless and multi-state setup of your PostgreSQL cluster, which make its code large and complex and make it a bit confusing and complicated to setup, with 32 parameters.

-On top of this, because PostgreSQL did not support demote by this time, the RA tries hard to match PostgreSQL capabilities to Pacemaker requirement with complicated workarounds which makes it hard to manage (eg. lock file or strict starting order).
+On top of this, because PostgreSQL did not support clean demote by this time, the RA tries hard to match PostgreSQL capabilities to Pacemaker requirement with complicated workarounds which makes it hard to manage.
+A lot boils down to the lock file requirement to protect the cluster against corruption after a demote.
+Because of it, you __must__ respect a strict stop/start order of the nodes and you can not swap the master role between nodes (let's call that a "switchover").

 Moreover, the existing PostgreSQL agent takes control over the PostgreSQL configuration file through initial configuration and adjust it to the